Cascades Research and Scholarship Symposium

 When your application is approved, you will be added to a Canvas course with instructions for preparing your presentation.

-• Always include a title, names of group members, faculty mentors, award/grant support and sponsors (this includes URSA Engage and Layman Fellowship).
+• Always include a title, names of group member names, faculty mentor(s), award/grant support and sponsors (this includes URSA Engage and Layman Fellowship).

 Nominate your mentor for the Outstanding Faculty Mentor Award